pangolin93/experiment_weakly_segmentation/README.md

 - Check Docker Part is ok
 - Expand with other Data Sources
 - Remove pre-computation weak labels (now it is done "online")
+- Evaluate models with test set (and not validation)

 ## OTHER
 ### Create Conda Env